-The red grape variety comes from Italy.
+The red grape variety originates from Italy.
 Synonyms are Massase, Massese, Mazzese di Parlascio, Ortese, Orzese, Rinaldesca, Rinaldessa, Rinardesca, Uva Mazzese, Vaiano, Vajano and Valiano Nero.
-The parentage (parenthood) is unknown.
-It must not be confused with the Ciliegiolo (Mazzèse) or Fortana (Orzese) varieties, despite the fact that synonyms or morphological similarities seem to indicate it.
+The ancestry (parentage) is unknown.
+It must not be confused with the varieties Ciliegiolo (syonym Mazzèse) or Fortana (synonym Orzese), despite seemingly suggestive synonyms or morphological similarities.
 The old Tuscan variety was mentioned at the beginning of the 18th century by the botanist Pier Antonio Micheli (1679-1737).
-The early-ripening vine is cultivated exclusively in Tuscany, especially in the province of Grosseto, as well as in Pisa.
-It is mainly used as a blend.
-The area under cultivation in 2010 was 76 hectares (Kym Anderson).
+The early-maturing vine is cultivated exclusively in Tuscany, especially in the province of Grosseto, as well as in Pisa.
+It is mainly used for blending.
+In 2016, 57 hectares of vines were reported with a strong downward trend (Kym Anderson statistics).

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg